 The staff is comprised of two board-certified neonatologists (specialized physicians that provide comprehensive care for critically ill premature and full term infants) and neonatal nurse practitioners on staff to provide continuous care for your new baby.

-The STPH NICU allows you to "Room In" just prior to discharge so you can feel confident to care for you new baby once home.
-The rooming-in room, which has an open visitation policy for parents and grandparents, is adjacent to the NICU.
+The STPH NICU allows you to "room in" just prior to discharge so your can feel confident to care for you new baby once home.
+The "rooming-in" room, which has an open visitation policy for parents and grandparents, is adjacent to the NICU.